ninobuliskeria/ninobuliskeria.github.io/content/research/phacking/index.md

 # publication: In *Wowchemy Conference*
 # publication_short: In *ICW*

-abstract: Selective reporting of empirical results may distort our understanding of how robust the documented regularities are and give a false impression of their generalizability.
+abstract: Selective reporting of empirical results can distort our understanding of how robust documented regularities are and give a false impression of their generalizability.
 Both researchers and journal editors have incentives to publish unambiguous findings that convey a clear message.
-Competing for citation-based impact factors, editors often prefer to publish results that are (i) consistent with the prior expectations and (ii) statistically significant.
-Authors may, in turn, strive to provide such results.
-Naturally, these findings raise doubts about the trustworthiness of established scientific knowledge.
-We study the impact of reporting and publication biases using meta-data across 600 meta-studies and over 23000 studies that cover different fields of social sciences – economics and finance, agricultural and environmental, behavioral, psychological, and gender studies.
-First, we aim to develop a novel methodology that will allow us to distinguish between p-hacking and publication bias and identify research stages when these biases originate.
+Competing for citation-based impact factors, editors often prefer to publish results that are (i) consistent with prior expectations and (ii) statistically significant.
+Authors, motivated by editors' preferences, may strive to provide such results.
+Therefore, editors and referees have one decision to make -  publish or reject the manuscript.
+While the researcher decides whether to submit the article to the journal (file drawer effect), they can be incentivized by editors and referees' preferences to engage in p-hacking, a practice to selectively report desired point estimates and standard errors, or choose the methodologies that yield such results.
+Enevthough selective submission and publication of papers solely with significant and large point estimates create publication bias, it is only a selection process that is applied to a group of individual point estimates, each of which may be unbiased for their corresponding population effects.
+Editors and referees typically carry out this process by deciding whether to publish a study, and authors by deciding whether to withhold a paper from publication.
+Whereas p-hacking introduces bias in point estimates within a study.
+Therefore, p-hacking can potentially pose a greater threat to the reliability of the literature than selective publication bias.
+The aim of this article is to identify and compare the extent of publication bias and p-hacking in the different states of research (published, working papers and never published literature), using a novel approach.
+I study the impact of reporting and publication biases using meta-data across 600 meta-studies and over 23000 studies that cover different fields of economics.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.